ddprrt/ddprrt.github.io/src/content/_posts/2020-08-14-typescript-and-es-modules.md

 console.log('name')
 ```

 The same goes for `tsx` files.
-TypeScript knows this gets compiled to a `js` file, so it's safe to use the extension once you import.
+TypeScript knows `tsx` files get compiled to a `js` file, so it's safe to use the `js` extension once you import.

 ```typescript
 // Component.tsx